JoseSoares404/fortigate-radius-admin-login/README.md

 ---

-## 🔗 Related Topics
+## 🔗 Ideas for further labs using this same setup
 - Role-based access control (RBAC)
 - 802.1X / WiFi authentication via RADIUS
-- Integrating FreeRADIUS with LDAP or Active Directory
+- Integrating FreeRADIUS with LDAP or Active Directory (this would be fun!)

 ---

 ## 📁 Repo Files
-- `users` – example RADIUS users file
+- `users` – my RADIUS users file
 - `clients.conf` – FortiGate RADIUS client config
-- `screenshots/` – screenshots of lab steps and results
+- `screenshots/` – screenshots of this lab steps and results